SU-HSDO/suhumsci/README.md

 # Stanford Humanities And Sciences

-This is an Acquia BLT tool to assist in deploying code for Humanities and Sciences installation profile.
+This is an Acquia BLT tool to assist in deploying code for Humanities and Sciences installation profile..

 ## Getting Started